stulevine/LEDBackpack/README.md

 ## LEDBackpack Swift Driver

+### To clone this repo on your respberry pi with LEDBackpack:
+`git clone --recursive git@github.com:stulevine/LEDBackpack.git`
+### Details:
 * Swift 3 driver and example for the [Adafruit Bicolor 8x8 I2C LED Backpack](https://www.adafruit.com/products/902)
 * Requires the [SMBus-swift](https://github.com/Sephiroth87) library written by Fabio Ritrovato
-* The ∏ generation and display app (Pi.swift) requires [BigInt library](https://github.com/lorentey/BigInt), as well as the [SipHash library](https://github.com/lorentey/SipHash) written by Károly Lőrentey - make sure to run the shell script 'raspberryPiPatch.sh' in the libs directory before attempting to build.
+* The ∏ generation and display app (Pi.swift) requires [BigInt library](https://github.com/lorentey/BigInt), as well as the [SipHash library](https://github.com/lorentey/SipHash) written by Károly Lőrentey - make sure to run the shell script 'raspberryPiPatch.sh' in the libs directory before attempting to build since swift on Raspberry Pi does not yet have support for the Package Manager.
-* Hooked up to my Raspberry Pi Zero W with Swift 3.0.2 installed from [www.uraimo.com](https://www.uraimo.com/2016/12/30/Swift-3-0-2-for-raspberrypi-zero-1-2-3/) (these will need to be patched locally to remove the 'include' statement in order to build on the RaspberryPi using Swift 3.0.2 since it does not support the Package Manager.
+* Hooked up to my Raspberry Pi Zero W with Swift 3.0.2 installed from [www.uraimo.com](https://www.uraimo.com/2016/12/30/Swift-3-0-2-for-raspberrypi-zero-1-2-3/).
-* Uses Coroutine.swift class from [Jaden Geller](https://github.com/JadenGeller/Yield) that has been converted to Swift3 syntax
+* Uses Coroutine.swift class from [Jaden Geller](https://github.com/JadenGeller/Yield) that has been converted to Swift 3 syntax
 * Uses [Bill Abt](https://github.com/IBM-Swift/BlueSignals) Signals.swift
 * Here's a quick demo video: